NASAWorldWind/NASAWorldWind.github.io/content/android/get-started.md

 ## Get Started

 WorldWind Android is a 3D virtual globe API for Android, developed by NASA.
-It provides a geographic context with high-resolution terrain, for visualizing geographic or geo-located information in 3D and 2D.
+It provides a geographic context with high-resolution terrain, used to visualize geographic or geo-located information in 3D and 2D.
 Developers can customize the globe’s terrain and imagery.
-Provides a collection of shapes for displaying and interacting with geographic data and representing a range of geometric objects.
+WorldWind Android provides a collection of shapes for displaying and interacting with geographic data and representing a range of geometric objects.

 Compatible with Android 4.1 (Jelly Bean) and newer.